lauccode/ASTRO-MULTI-SHOOT/README.md

 - `lua` version at least to 5.1.5

 ## launch

+### linux
-1. Download this repository
+1. In Terminal, 'git clone' this repository
-2. Open the Terminal in the root of the repository
+2. Go in the root of the repository
 3. Type `love .`

 ## debug mode